armstjc/athletes-unlimited-py/README.md

 ## How to install

-This package is is advalible through the `pip` package manager, and can be installed through one of the following commands in your terminal/shell:
+This package is is available through the `pip` package manager, and can be installed through one of the following commands in your terminal/shell:

 ```
 pip install athletes_unlimited_py